Coronavirus Vase or the Covid-19 vase

 The Coronavirus vase definitely received mixed responses from people.
 One of my mates with a gallows sense of humour suggested I sell them with lids on to crematoriums.
 Somebody else came up with the catch phrase “I’ll love to put an Iris in a virus!“.
 Some people took offence to them and suggested I was cashing in on people’s deaths.
 However some people did respond favourably and some even ordered them.
 I sold a significant proportion of them to doctors, nurses and medical research scientists ironically the very people who were battling with the virus in real-life.

-To date I have made 100 Coronavirus vases, each one is individually numbered on its base.
-So far, this has raised a total of £1000 for Covid-19 related charities.
+To date I have made 182 Coronavirus vases, each one is individually numbered on its base.
+So far, this has raised a total of £1500 for Covid-19 related charities.
 I have donated £200 to Refuge, a charity for victims of domestic abuse, incidents of which have been in the increase during lock down.
 I have also donated £150 to both Lancaster and Airedale Hospitals, both of which are local to Bentham.
 I have donated£250 to Mind, the mental health charity, and £250 to Make a Wish United Kingdom, for children with critical illnesses.
 I have donated £250 to RICE (The Research Institute for the Care of Older People) and £250 to the British Red Cross.

 At the moment I can take orders for a few more, but the edition will be very limited.